Come Back Home (2NE1 song)

 "Come Back Home" is a song recorded by South Korean girl group 2NE1 for their second and final Korean-language studio album, Crush (2014).
 The song was released on February 27, 2014, through YG Entertainment in conjunction with the release of the album and serves as one of its two title tracks.
 Written and produced by Teddy Park along with Choi Pil-kang and Dee.P, the song is a hybrid of a variety of musical genres, including electropop, R&B, reggae and trap.
 An unplugged version of the single was also made available on the album.

 The song received generally positive reviews from music critics, who complimented its musical style and production.
+Commercially, it maintained the top position on the Gaon Digital Chart for two consecutive weeks and sold nearly 1,300,000 digital units in the country by the end of 2014.
 2NE1 received several accolades for "Come Back Home", including Song of the Year – March at the 3rd Gaon Chart K-Pop Awards and Best Electronic Song at the 2014 Melon Music Awards.
-The song maintained the top position on the Gaon Digital Chart for two consecutive weeks, and sold nearly 1,300,000 digital units in the country by the end of 2014.

 The music video for the song, directed by Dee Shin, was released on March 2, 2014, and was noted for its high production value and use of computer-generated imagery.
 The video, reminiscent of the film The Matrix (1999), incorporates an array of dystopian and futuristic elements intertwined with the concept of a virtual paradise.
-To promote the song, 2NE1 appeared on Inkigayo and M Countdown throughout March 2014, and included the song on the setlist for their AON: All Or Nothing World Tour.
+To promote the song, 2NE1 appeared on Inkigayo and M Countdown throughout March 2014, and included the song on the setlist for their All or Nothing World Tour.